Autodesk/sydevs/src/sydevs/getting_started.md

             part01/
 ```

 This is the project we will use for the Getting Started tutorial.
-When you begin other projects, choose different names for the project folder `sydevs_examples` as well as the `examples` folder within `src`.
+When you begin other projects, choose different names for the project folder (`sydevs_examples`) and the folder that will contain reusable code (`examples`).
 In other projects, your first simulation will not be called `part01`, so change this folder name as well.
 Other names can also be changed.
 For example, you might prefer your compiled data to go in a folder named `build` instead of `bin`.

 Now download and extract a SyDEVS release from [github.com/Autodesk/sydevs/releases](https://github.com/Autodesk/sydevs/releases).
 Shorten the name of the extracted folder so that it contains only the word `sydevs` followed by the version number.
-Then place the `SyDEVS-v???` folder into the `external` folder of your project.
+Then place the `SyDEVS-v[...]` folder into the `external` folder of your project.

 The resulting directory structure should be as follows (except possibly with a different version number in the `sydevs-v0.4` folder name).
 The `core`, `systems` and `time` folders should each contain a number of header files, and the `lib` folder should contain several pre-compiled libraries.
 ```